adefemiadeh/Spam-Detection/README.md

 # Spam-Detection
-A machine learning algorithm used to test the ingenuity of text messages/Email messages.
+A machine learning algorithm used to test the ingenuity of text messages messages.

 ![Vehicle-Type-Prediction](supercar.jpg)

-Predicting Vehicle Type Prediction using machine learning models.
+Predicting Text messages genuinity using machine learning models.

 ## Table of Contents
 - [Installation](#installation)